intra365/intra365/packages/sites/docs.jumpto365.com/content/docs/receipts/sharepoint-injectbackground.md

 ---
-title: "SharePoint Online Branding"
-metaTitle: "Configuring SharePoint Online"
-metaDescription: "This is the meta description"
+title: "Adding a background image to a section "

 ---

-# Branding SharePoint Online

-SharePoint Online provides very little ability to let you comply to the Corporate Visual Identity of your company.

-## Hacks

-### Remove the standard masthead
+# Adding a background image to a section

-Removes the top navigation bar, the page header and the site header of a SharePoint Modern page
+Locates the section you have marked on the page and alter the Style of the section

 ```javascript